+Р 'n a e • u 7 •

+5 Introduction

-Page 5 Introduction What does it cost to attend Tulane?
+What does it cost to attend Tulane?

 What is financial aid?

 6 What types of aid are available through the graduate and professional divisions?

 Can I live within budget constraints?
 How is my contribution determined?

-7 How do I apply for federal aid?
-Are there any other requirements for receiving aid from federal programs?
-8 What are the specific details about the financial aid that is available?
-9 What if I am an international student?
-10 Will I be affected by credit constraints?
-How am I notified whether I will receive need-based aid?
+- 7 How do I apply for federal aid? - 8 Are there any other requirements for receiving aid from federal programs?
+What are the specific details about the financial aid that is available? - What if I am an international student?
+Will I be affected by credit constraints? - How am I notified whether I will receive need-based aid?

 How can I view my financial aid package online?
-11 How will I receive my financial aid?
+How will I receive my financial aid?

 Is my financial aid renewable?

 Is federal aid available if I attend summer school at Tulane?

-What are my rights and responsibilities?
+12 What are my rights and responsibilities?

 Are other options available?
+What about loan repayment?

+13 APPENDIX

-12 What about loan repayment?
-13 APPENDIX Consumer Information for Federal Student Financial Aid Recipients Financial Assistance Disbursements Federal Aid Deadlines and Determination Additional Information on the Federal Verification Process Tulane Federal Satisfactory Academic Progress (SAP) Policy 15 Attendance and Federal Aid Tulane's Tuition Refund Policy 16 Withdrawals and Return of Title IV Federal Student Aid Study Abroad Process
+Consumer Information for Federal Student Financial Aid Recipients State Scholarship Programs Additional Information on the Federal Verification Process Federal Aid Deadlines and Revisions Federal Satisfactory Academic Progress (SAP) Policy

+- Terms and Conditions for Student Employment through Federal Work Study Loan Repayment Provisions Medical Withdrawal and Financial Aid - 16.
+Withdrawals and Return of Title IV Federal Student Aid Funds Policy - 17 Study Abroad Process Please Note